aman-sawarn/aman-sawarn.github.io/cv.md

 October 2020 - Till Date
 * Worked on a SOTA CV Parser for shine.com
 * Created a custom named entity recognition and normalization system for extracting various details from resume text.
-* Used BERT for feature extractions followed by various LSTM, CNN architectures for finetuning models
+* Used BERT for feature extractions followed by various LSTM, CNN architectures for finetuning models.
 * Implemented the NLP sections of a tensorflow learning pipeline for the core product.
-* Implemented the NLP sections of a tensorflow prediction pipeline for the core product.
+* Saved 0.01 $ per job apply for the recruiting firm, three percent of total cost-cutting during pandemic.
-* Deployed CV Parser as In-House product and saved 0.01 $ per Job applies on shine.com.
+* Patent filed for the product by company, with me as one of the inventors.